erdogant/distfit/docs/pages/html/_sources/Algorithm.rst.txt

 ---------------------

 The distributions to be tested can be specified at initialization using the ``distr`` parameter.

-Distributions options:
+The distributions options are
-	* Manually specifying one or multiple distribution
+1. Manually specifying one or multiple distribution
-	* 'popular' set of distributions
+2. *popular* set of distributions
-	* 'full' set of distributions
+3. *full* set of distributions

 Manually specifying
 	Manually specifying can be for one or multiple distributions.
 See example below how its done.